Plaxton Paramount: Paramount 4000 double-decker

+The Paramount 4000 was later offered on the Volvo B10M Tandem chassis, as well as the DAF SBR3000 and Scania K112TR chassis.

+Paramount II

 The Paramount II, the first update to the original single-deck design, was launched in late 1984 for the 1985 season.
 Externally the mk.II incorporated only minor visual changes; gone was the black full width grille moulding above the headlights, while the small grille between the headlights and the trim around the headlights themselves changed from black to silver.
 Mk.II bodies on front-engined Ford R-series chassis retained the mk.I frontal treatment as the large grille was needed to ventilate the radiator.
 The chrome strip immediately below the side windows was also made continuous, rather than having a gap to accentuate the small feature window as on the mk.I.
 Internal modifications included deeper parcel racks that were capable of supporting air conditioning.
 A tweed like material was used to cover the interior skirt and a large part of the racks.
 Some important options were introduced, most notably bonded glazing, alongside the gasket glazing.

 Some non-standard Paramount 3200 I bodies built on Quest 80 VM chassis had featured a low driving position, and with the launch of the mk.II this became more generally available as the Paramount 3200 LS and 3500 LS.
 The driver sat lower in the body so that passengers had a better view ahead, the headlights being closer to the road than usual.
 The Paramount 3200 LS used the two-piece 3500 windscreen, whereas the 3500 LS had a deeper two-piece windscreen unique to the type.
 Also new in 1985 was the Paramount 4000 RS, on mid-engined Volvo B10MT chassis.
 This was a 1½-deck version of the 4000, with a small lower deck saloon at the rear.

 In 1986 the Paramount was made available on the Bedford VAS5 midicoach, finally allowing the Supreme range to be retired.
 However shortly afterwards Bedford withdrew from the bus market and only eleven VAS5 Paramounts were built.
 Although sometimes referred to as Paramount 3200s these bodies were lower in height, as was a one-off body on the unique ACE Puma III.